 All students must understand the points about studying at TRU

-1. All international students pay a flat fee tuition up to 12 credits (approximately 4 courses) plus general fees.
-Additional courses at $500 per credit "plus general fees".
+1. All international students pay a flat fee tuition for undergraduate studies up to 12 credits (approximately 4 courses) plus general fees.
+Additional courses are on a per credit "plus general fees" basis (see details HERE).
 The only exceptions when you can pay per course are:

 - In the last year of your program if you need less than four courses to graduate.

 - In the summer semester because it is not always possible to take four courses.

 - Tuition must be paid in full before you can register for courses.
 The only exception is that you can register for Winter semester courses at the same time as you register for fall semester courses.
 However, you will be deregistered from your winter courses if you don’t pay your tuition by Nov.
 1st.

 2. If you want to defer your studies to a later semester you must tell us before the first day of courses, otherwise your tuition will be forfeited.

 3. TRU does not refund tuition unless your visa/study permit was denied.